dotnet/docs-desktop/dotnet-desktop-guide/net/wpf/migration/index.md

 - Check your NuGet packages.

   The .NET Upgrade Assistant upgraded some packages to new versions.
-With the sample app provided in this article, the `Microsoft.Data.Sqlite` NuGet package was upgraded from **1.0.0** to **7.0.5**.
-However, **1.0.0** depends on the `SQLite` NuGet package, but **7.0.5** removes that dependency.
-The `SQLite` NuGet package is still referenced by the project, although it's no longer required.
-Both `SQLite` and `SQLite.Native` NuGet packages can be removed from the project.
+With the sample app provided in this article, the `Microsoft.Data.Sqlite` NuGet package was upgraded from **1.0.0** to **8.0.x**.
+However, **1.0.0** depends on the `SQLite` NuGet package, but **8.0.x** removes that dependency.
+The `SQLite` NuGet package is still referenced by the project, although it's no longer required. *Both the `SQLite` and `SQLite.Native` NuGet packages can be removed from the project.*

 - Clean up the old NuGet packages.